cabal-club/cable/wire.md

 **head**: A post that is not referenced (linked to) by any other known post.

-**latest**: When used to refer to a post, the latest post is that post which, from a client's perspective at a given moment in time, is the head with the greatest timestamp.
+**latest**: When used to refer to a post, the latest post is that post which, from a host's perspective at a given moment in time, is the head with the greatest timestamp.

 **varint**: a variable-length unsigned integer, encoded as [Unsigned LEB128](https://en.wikipedia.org/wiki/LEB128#Unsigned_LEB128).